-Regarding how treatment type may be involved in LPC treatment decision-making, some research suggest patients prefer surgery or radiation therapy due to the perception level regarding side effects and perceived treatment invasiveness. ^{12, 14-16, 21-23} Patients tend to prefer information on side effects or survival, which are different for each treatment type.
-24-26 Other work suggests patients might avoid invasive treatments or choose complementary alternative medicine (CAM)

-or AS/WW because: (1) they prefer to avoid the side effects of curative treatments; (2) they are waiting for improvements in curative treatment options; and (3) they perceive curative treatments to be inconvenient or a burden.
-9, 11, 13, 27-29
+Regarding how treatment type may be involved in LPC treatment decision-making, some research suggest patients prefer surgery or radiation therapy due to the perception level regarding side effects and perceived treatment invasiveness.
+12,14-16,21-23 Patients tend to prefer information on side effects or survival, which are different for each treatment type.
+24-26 Other work suggests patients might avoid invasive treatments or choose complementary alternative medicine (CAM) or AS/WW because: 1) they prefer to avoid the side effects of curative treatments; 2) they are waiting for improvements in curative treatment options; and 3) they perceive curative treatments to be inconvenient or a burden.
+9,11,13,27-29

-In terms of how socioeconomic/demographic characteristics, some research studied the roles that age, race, income, education, type of insurance coverage and where one lives might have in LPC treatment decision-making. ^{10, 14, 30-35} For example, African-Americans with high risk LPC in the United States are less likely to receive treatment than Caucasians. ^{36, 37} Other research suggests the availability of insurance can reduce these racial disparities. ^{36, 37} Some patients not undergoing any treatment within six months of diagnosis were more likely to be older age (over 75), non-Caucasians and living in areas with fewer urologists.
-31 Personal reasons for a LPC treatment decision include survival probability, urinary function, rectal function, and ability to work.
-24-26 Some of the articles in this review contained decision aids tools available for educating patients about these personal reasons and assisting patients in making informed decisions.
-38-45

-Psychological experiences are a fourth factor that the PCA identified.
-These experiences include such things as feelings of stress, regret, uncertainty and questions regarding quality of life. ^{33, 46-49} There were reports of decisional regret among men with treatment side effects such as sexual, bowel or urinary dysfunction. ^{33, 46-49} Patients, who felt they were poorly informed or were not prepared enough regarding their treatments, reported to have increased risk of regrets and psychological distress. ^{13, 33, 39, 40, 46, 47, 49-56} Men who were more actively involved in the decision-making and had greater knowledge of LPC were less likely to report decisional stress and had higher satisfaction.
-57
+In terms of socioeconomic/demographic characteristics, some research studied the roles that age, race, income, education, type of insurance coverage, and where one lives might have in LPC treatment decision-making.
+10,14,30-35 For example, African-Americans with high-risk LPC in the U.S. are less likely to receive treatment than Caucasians.
+36,37 Other research suggests the availability of insurance can reduce these racial disparities.
+36,37 Some patients not undergoing any treatment within six months of diagnosis were more likely to be older age (over 75), non-Caucasians and living in areas with fewer urologists.
+31 of stress, regret, uncertainty, and questions regarding quality of life.^{33,46-49} There were reports of decisional regret among men with treatment side effects, such as sexual, bowel, or urinary dysfunction.^{33,46-49} Patients who felt they were poorly informed or were not prepared enough regarding their treatments reported to have increased risk of regrets and psychological distress.^{13,33,39,40,46,47,49-56} Men who were more actively involved in the decision-making and had greater knowledge of LPC were less likely to report decisional stress and had higher satisfaction.57